khaledEltohamy/sarmad_task/README.md

 When using production: the results are displayed in a fixed listview.

-### An explanation of how to build the application and tests
+### An explanation of how to build the application

 - architecture : Clean architecture
 - state managment : Bloc - Cubit